Freely-Given-org/ESFM/ESFMspec.md

 CSV is less useful than TSV for Bible applications, because so many Bible fields contain commas, and hence a lot more escaping is required.
-(There's no normal reason to have a TAB character in a Bible text.)
+(There’s no normal reason to have a TAB character in a Bible text.)

 Note also that [Parquet](https://parquet.apache.org/docs/file-format/) may also be used as a replacement for TSV if those additional compression and efficiency